 Moore’s firm has partnered with Clough, Harbour & Associates of Albany, N.Y., a nationally-recognized engineering consulting firm with a dedicated sports design division, to bring the plan to fruition, he said.

-Page 2 of 3 - That plan also includes a 1,500-seat stadium that could be used for non-sporting events and parking for 900 vehicles, he said.
+That plan also includes a 1,500-seat stadium that could be used for non-sporting events and parking for 900 vehicles, he said.
 The overall design – including the use of synthetic turf – is planned to minimize maintenance costs and repair time, while maximizing the time the fields can be used, Moore said.

 In addition, a planned indoor facility, similar to one at the Maryland Soccerplex has been eliminated from the plan, primarily because the Maryland building was not being used enough to justify a similar building in Kent County.